Aspire Badminton Club

 The Special Olympics run tournaments in addition to the National Tournaments.

 We also work with outside groups, such as Guideposts and Special Olympics, to provide badminton as and when they would like a session or groups of sessions.

-Our Head Coach has over fourteen years experience working with a number of Special Needs schools and groups.
+Our Head Coach has over fifteen years experience working with a number of Special Needs schools and groups.
 As an inclusive club, we have had players with special needs, including Autism and Aspergers Syndrome, who play alongside our other players.
 From time to time we may run individual sessions, depending on the person's needs.

-We have or have had various people with varying degrees of disabilities that play at our club, such as diabetes, epilepsy, dyspraxia, bi-polar disorder, muscular dystrophy, cancer, mental health issues, and have supported players through rehabilitating after various injuries.
+We have or have had various people with varying degrees of disabilities that play at our club, such as diabetes, epilepsy, dyspraxia, bi-polar disorder, muscular dystrophy, heart conditions, cancer, mental health issues, and have supported players through rehabilitating after various injuries.

 We also work with outside groups, such as Red Balloon, to provide badminton as and when they would like a session or groups of sessions.